jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

 ## Use case for pty.spawn

 The `subprocess` module covers most use cases and should be your first choice.
-However, `pty.spawn()` is useful when you need the spawned process to have a controlling terminal (e.g. accepting inputs from `/dev/tty`).
+However, `pty.spawn()` is useful when you need the spawned process to have a controlling terminal (e.g. read inputs from `/dev/tty`).
 When you run a process with `subprocess.Popen`, it typically shows `??` in the TTY column of `ps` output because it has no controlling terminal.

 ## Summary